porismltd/open-standards/docs/techniques.md

 <format-sample tab="xml"></format-sample>

-*Example of simplified XML data for election for candidates and spoilt ballots (**see above for **how this might be expressed as a spreadsheet)*
+*Example of simplified XML data for election for candidates and spoilt ballots.
+Click the CSV tab to see the difference between CSV and XML formats*

 Business rules can also be built into an XML schema, for example, if one field has a null value a different field cannot have a null value.
 XML is a popular format with organisations transferring rich data between data-driven applications, such as those for processing benefits in local and national government.